kiranfavre/eds214_group_project/README.md

 ## Usage
-This project can be used in the future to monitor individual
+This project can be used in the future to monitor individual nutrient concentrations in this area.

 ## Contribute
 ### Fixing bugs